litphp/litphp/docs/air-config.md

 #### merging configuration

-When merging different part of configuration (or overriding some), we recommend use native array union operator (simple `+`).
-This is easy to write, native, and should be enough if you follow our convention.
+When merging different part of configuration (or overriding some), we recommend to use native array union operator (`+` or `+=`).
+This is easy to write and manage, and should be enough if you follow our convention.

 #### configuration class / method

-If you're writing some reusable or default configuration, it's verry common that to write a method to return a configuration array.
+If you're writing some reusable or default configuration, it's very common that to write a method to return a configuration array.
 Our convention arount this is use `FooBar::configuration(/*parameters*/)` for configuration method, and use `FooConfiguration` as configuration class, and `FooConfiguration::default(/*parameters*/)` as the default configuration method.

 When your configuration is closely related to a single class, just add a configuration method to it.
 When there are (or will be) multiple related class, or your class or configuration itself is complicated, or having many other static method, you may want a dedicated configuration class.